smth-to-smb/owncloud_quickstart/quickstart.md

 To install Desktop Client on Linux, follow instructions on the [download page](https://owncloud.com/download/#desktop-clients).

-After you have installed Desktop Client, you can read more about it on [Using the Synchronization Client](https://doc.owncloud.com/desktop/navigating.html) page.
+After you install Desktop Client, you can read more about it on [Using the Synchronization Client](https://doc.owncloud.com/desktop/navigating.html) page.

 ### ownCloud mobile clients